When is Nakatani vs Takei?

 Nakatani vs Takei stats

-Yoshiki Takei would make his way to the ring with an unblemished record of 11 wins and 0 draws, with 9 of those by knockout.
+Yoshiki Takei would make his way to the ring with a record of 11 wins, 1 loss and 0 draws, with 9 of those wins by knockout.

 Takei has a 1-inch reach advantage.